pvb1304/pvb1304.github.io/_pages/about.md

 {% assign url_hindex = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio_hindex.json" %}

 <span class='anchor' id='about-me'></span>
 I am currently serving as a Guest Faculty in the Department of Computer Science and Engineering at the Indian Institute of Information Technology Bhagalpur.
-I am a doctoral researcher at IIT Jodhpur, enrolled in the M.Tech. - Ph.D. dual degree program in Data and Computational Sciences, co-advised by Dr. Gaurav Bhatnagar and Dr. Chiranjoy Chattopadhyay, with my thesis submitted in January 2026.
+I received my Ph.D. from IIT Jodhpur through the M.Tech. - Ph.D. dual degree program in Data and Computational Sciences, where I was co-advised by Dr. Gaurav Bhatnagar and Dr. Chiranjoy Chattopadhyay.
+My doctoral research focused on secure and trustworthy medical data management for smart healthcare.
 Previously, I earned my bachelor’s degree in Computer Engineering from IIITDM Kancheepuram in 2018.
-My research interests lie in multimedia security, multimedia forensics, and AI security, with an emphasis on safeguarding diverse aspects of digital assets spanning media and associated AI models.
+My research interests lie in Multimedia Security, Multimedia Forensics, AI Security and Medical Informatics, with an emphasis on safeguarding diverse aspects of digital assets spanning media and associated AI models.
 For correspondence, I can be reached at <B>pvbbayari.cse[at]iiitbh.ac.in</B>; <B>bayari.1[at]iitj.ac.in</B> or <B>pvishnu1304[at]gmail.com</B>.

 Research Interests:
 - Multimedia Security